chunky-dev/docs/ChunkyDocs/docs/reference/other_topics/skymaps.md

 - <a href="https://www.mediafire.com/file/5z6zcb6k3cwud06/Skymaps.zip/file" target="_blank">`https://www.mediafire.com/file/5z6zcb6k3cwud06/Skymaps.zip/file`</a>

-Skaymaps can also be found in the <a href="https://discord.gg/zKnCf6t9Pu" target="_blank">#skymaps</a> channel of the Chunky Discord server.
+Skymaps can also be found in the <a href="https://discord.gg/zKnCf6t9Pu" target="_blank">#skymaps</a> channel of the Chunky Discord server.

 ---